🎉 Get a 1% match on 401(k) rollovers and IRA contributions. Learn more

 Buy Low, Sell High Strategy: An Investor's Guide

 When it comes to investing, there are certain rules of thumb that investors are often encouraged to follow.
-One of the most-repeated adages in investing is to “buy low, sell high.”
+One of the most-repeated adages in investing is to try and “buy low, sell high.”

 Buying low and selling high simply means purchasing securities at one price, then selling them later at a higher price.
 This bit of investing wisdom offers a relatively straightforward take on how to realize profits in the market.
 But figuring out how to buy low and sell high — and make this strategy work — is a bit more complicated.
 Timing the market is not a perfect science, and understanding that implementing a buy low, sell high strategy is more complicated than it sounds is critical to investor success.